 Each time, my doctor explained the options: wait for my body to miscarry naturally, take a medication to cause my body to expel the non-pregnancy, or have a surgical procedure called a d&c.

-I knew how the waiting felt, and it was awful.
 I was also afraid of the medication causing a painful miscarriage that I would have to manage at home alone.

 So, after talking things over with my doctor, my spouse, and my pastor, I elected to have the d&c procedure both times.